LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 ``reload(Option)``
    Defines the reloading behavior for source files.
-Possible option values are ``skip`` (skip loading of already loaded files; this value can be used to get similar functionality to the Prolog directive ``ensure_loaded/1`` but should be used only with fully debugged code), ``changed`` (the usual default; reload files only when they are changed since last loaded provided that the any explicit flags and the compilation mode are the same as before), and ``always`` (always reload files).
+Possible option values are ``skip`` (skip reloading of already loaded files; this value can be used to get similar functionality to the Prolog directive ``ensure_loaded/1`` but should be used only with fully debugged code), ``changed`` (the usual default; reload files only when they are changed since last loaded provided that any explicit flags and the compilation mode are the same as before), and ``always`` (always reload files).